Areteem Summer Camps

 Students in the Math Zoom Summer Camp are typically between the ages of 12 to 17 (rising 6th to 12th grades).
 Exceptions can be made for younger students who are academically and socially mature.
 Students are placed into groups with roughly 1 teacher per 15 students.
 These groups are based on students' academic goals and current level.
 Initial placement is based on the application materials, and due to small class sizes, group material is adjusted during the camp based on performance.

 The Areteem Summer Camps are held every year on the campuses of top universities across the United States and throughout the world.
 Camps usually run for 2 or 3 weeks, with residential and day options varying by location.
+Online Camps are also available.
 Click here to see a history of past dates, locations, and photos taken during the camp.